gpk1983/2024-Fricatives-MATLAB-code/README.md

 2. Include .WAV file recordings and annotations in .TextGrid format.

 3. Run the two .m scripts.
 Make sure you change path names if necessary (usually in the first 2-3 lines of each file).

+---

+If you find this code useful, please cite it as:
+Sfakianaki, A., Nicolaidis, K., & Kafentzis, G. P. (2024).
+Temporal, spectral and amplitude characteristics of the Greek fricative /s/ in hearing-impaired and normal-hearing speech.
+Clinical Linguistics & Phonetics, 1–27. https://doi.org/10.1080/02699206.2023.2301308